aws/aws-application-networking-k8s/docs/api-types/target-group-policy.md

 ### Limitations and Considerations

-- Attaching TargetGroupPolicy to a Service that is already referenced by a route  will result in a replacement of VPC Lattice TargetGroup resource, except for health check updates.
+- Attaching TargetGroupPolicy to an existing Service that is already referenced by a route will result in a replacement of VPC Lattice TargetGroup resource, except for health check updates.
-- Attaching TargetGroupPolicy to a ServiceExport will result in a replacement of VPC Lattice TargetGroup resource, except for health check updates.
+- Attaching TargetGroupPolicy to an existing ServiceExport will result in a replacement of VPC Lattice TargetGroup resource, except for health check updates.
 - Removing TargetGroupPolicy of a resource will roll back protocol configuration to default setting.
 (HTTP1/HTTP plaintext)

 ## Example Configuration